Bell Fibe TV: Availability

 ^{1}Fibe TV in Almonte and Carleton Place is only available in areas that are served by FTTH.

 Hardware

 The Bell Fibe TV platform is based on MediaKind's Mediaroom platform.
-In 2022, Bell began to shift Fibe TV to Android TV-based digital media players as set-top boxes using Mediaroom Play; the new boxes feature cloud DVR functionality, universal search that aggregates television programming with internet video and over-the-top media services, access to Google Play Store, and a voice control remote control.
+In 2022, Bell began to shift Fibe TV to Android TV-based digital media players as set-top boxes using Mediaroom Play; the new boxes feature cloud PVR functionality, universal search that aggregates television programming with internet video and over-the-top media services, access to Google Play Store, and a voice control remote control.

 In October 2025, Bell announced plans to phase out the distribution of set-top boxes for new customers in January 2026, with users being directed to download the Bell Fibe TV app on a compatible device (such as a smart TV or existing digital media player) instead.

 Features

 Features of Bell Fibe TV include the following: